🔍 공개 퀴즈 검색

 How do you create fresh metaphors?

-2. Use rhyme patterns
+2. Use rhyme patterns for help

 3. Use common or familiar ones